 In case of overdose, patients must seek immediate medical assistance.

 - Localized hives, erythema, and swelling;

 Hyalase has been reported to be physically incompatible with heparin, adrenaline, benzodiazepines, phenytoin, and frusemide.

 Although rare, side effects have been known to occur with injection of Hyalase.
 If these are experienced, patients should seek immediate medical attention.
 Please note that hyaluronidase has been reported to enhance the occurrence of adverse effects in co-administered drugs.

 - Blurred vision

 What is Hyalase made of?

-Hyaluronidase is also used to help the body to reabsorb excess fluids and blood from the skin tissues.
-As such, it is excellent for treating extravasation and haematomas."
+Hyaluronidase is also used to help the body reabsorb excess fluids and blood from the skin tissues.
+As such, it is excellent for treating extravasation and hematomas."